pootiney/Game-Design-face-emotion-recognition-autism/README.md

 **This application is a game developed in Unity 2020.3.18f1 and it's goal is to train facial emotion recognition to Autistic Children.**

-I'm using different applications in developing this Game:
+I'm using different softwares in developing this Game:

 * Unity 2020.3.18f1
 * Visual Studio 2017